Why SaaS is the Answer for Omnichannel Returns

 - Transaction speed at the time of return.
 Consumers never want to wait, even while they are getting a refund.
 No matter what channel, your SaaS solution of choice should authorize returns in milliseconds, making the return easy on both employees and consumers.

 - Proficient in security and compliance.
-The vendor you choose should be PCI compliant and up-to-date on legislative requirements for brick-and-mortar stores in their various locations.
+The vendor you choose should be ISO 27001 compliant and up-to-date on legislative requirements.

 The opportunity to sell across many channels and reach new consumer bases, as well as the opportunity for consumers to shop in ways that are convenient for them, has made omnichannel retail an exciting time for consumers and retailers alike.
 By choosing to implement a SaaS return authorization solution, you can continue to offer a great omnichannel experience to your consumers while also reducing your risk for return fraud.